Kayv-cmb/Spikeinterface_Intership/README.md

 # Spikeinterface
-## Installation
+## Installation of Spikeinterface

-Use the environment file : "tutorial.yml" to create a new envionment

 ```
 conda create --name environmnent
 ```
-Activate you envinronment
+Activate you envinronment\n
 If you want to use spyder

 ```